Types of socialism: Marxism

-Marxism, or Marxist communism, refers to classless, stateless social organization based upon common ownership of the means of production and to a variety of movements acting in the name of this goal which are influenced by the thought of Karl Marx.
-In general, the classless forms of social organisation are not capitalised while movements associated with official communist parties and communist states usually are.
-In the classic Marxist definition (pure communism), a communist economy refers to a system that has achieved a superabundance of goods and services due to an increase in technological capability and advances in the productive forces and therefore has transcended socialism such as a post-scarcity economy.
+Marxism, or Marxist communism, refers to a classless, stateless social organization based upon common ownership of the means of production and to a variety of movements acting in the name of this goal, which are influenced by the philosophy of Karl Marx.
+In general, the classless forms of social organization are not capitalized, while movements associated with official communist parties and communist states usually are.
+In the classic Marxist definition (pure communism), a communist economy refers to a system that has achieved a superabundance of goods and services due to an increase in technological capability and advances in the productive forces and therefore has transcended socialism, such as a post-scarcity economy.
 This is a hypothetical stage of social and economic development with few speculative details known about it.

-The actual goal of communism has never been attained in practice from a Marxist position, though anarchist societies have provided a glimpse of what a communist world would look like.
-The real idea behind it is to abolish all leadership, and govern with a commune.
-That is, the people themselves make all decisions, and everyone contributing to the wellbeing of the commune.
-Communist state is used by Western historians, political scientists and media to refer to these countries and distinguish them from other socialist states.
-In practice, most governments that have claimed to be communists have not described themselves as a communist state nor they claimed to have achieved communism or communist society.
-Those states have referred to themselves as socialist states (i.e. states that are constitutionally socialist) that are in the process of constructing socialism.
+From a Marxist position, the actual goal of communism has never been attained in practice.
+Communist state is used by Western historians, political scientists, and media to refer to these countries and distinguish them from other socialist states.
+In practice, most governments that have claimed to be communists have not described themselves as a communist state nor have they claimed to have achieved communism or communist society.
+Those states have referred to themselves as socialist states that are in the process of constructing socialism.
+The actual goal of communism is to abolish all leadership, and govern with a commune; that is, to achieve a state where the people themselves make all decisions, and everyone contributes to the well-being of the commune.

-The modern political Marxist communist movement was created when the social democratic parties of Europe split between their rightist and leftist tendencies during World War I. The leftists, led internationally by Vladimir Lenin, Rosa Luxemburg and Karl Liebknecht, to distinguish their brand of socialism from the "reformist" social democrats, were called "communists".
-However, after Luxemburg's and Liebknecht's murders the term communist became generally associated solely with the parties and organisations following Lenin, along with their various derivations, such as Stalinism or Maoism.
+The modern Marxist communist movement was created when the social democratic parties of Europe split between their rightist and leftist tendencies during World War I. The leftists, led internationally by Vladimir Lenin, Rosa Luxemburg, and Karl Liebknecht, to distinguish their brand of socialism from the "reformist" social democrats, were called "communists".
+However, after Luxemburg's and Liebknecht's murders the term communist became generally associated solely with the parties and organisations following Lenin, along with their various derivations, such as Stalinism and Maoism.

 There is a considerable variety of views among self-identified communists.
-However, Marxism and Leninism, schools of communism associated with Karl Marx and of Vladimir Lenin respectively, have the distinction of having been a major force in world politics since the early 20th century.
+However, Marxism and Leninism, schools of communism associated with Marx and Lenin respectively, have the distinction of having been a major force in world politics since the early 20th century.
 Class struggle plays a central role in Marxism.
-This theory views the formation of communism as the culmination of the class struggle between the capitalist class, the owners of most of the capital and the working class.
-Marx held that society could not be transformed from the capitalist mode of production to the communist mode of production all at once, but required a transitional state which Marx described as the revolutionary dictatorship of the proletariat.
+This theory views the formation of communism as the culmination of the class struggle between the capitalist class and the working class.
+Marx held that society could not be transformed from the capitalist mode of production to the communist mode of production all at once, but required a transitional state that Marx described as the revolutionary dictatorship of the proletariat.